 Indicative magnitude zero points (the AB magnitude of a star that generates one electron per second) are given in Table 5.
-These numbers are consistent with the on-line Exposure Time Calculator (ETC)1, which is based on the throughputs and reflectivities of the individual optical components.
+These numbers are consistent with the on-line Exposure Time Calculator (ETC), which is based on the throughputs and reflectivities of the individual optical components.

-Because of the way they are constructed, the OmegaCAM filters show some bandpass variation across the field.
+Because the angle of light incidence varies with distance from the center, the OmegaCAM filters show some bandpass variation across the field.
 This variation is mostly axisymmetric, and it introduces a radially dependent colour term.
 Measurements will be included once they are available.

 Filter Mag zero pt (AB)

 u' 23.9

-g' 25.8
+$g' \\ r'$ 25.8

-r' 25.7
+25.7

 i' 25.2

 z' 23.8

 B 25.7

 V 25.5